spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-back-office-feature.md

 {% info_block warningBox "Verification" %}

-After finishing the entire integration, ensure the following:
+After finishing the installation, make sure the following applies:
 * Entries without a translation for a language with a configured fallback are translated into the fallback language.
 * The translation cache is stored under the configured directory.
 * Translations are found based on the configured path pattern.